 8. Keep Yourself Hydrated

 Drinking the right amount of water your body needs to function to the best of its ability takes care of many problems our body might be facing.
 The same is true for pregnancy breakouts and skin irritation.
-Keeping the natural moisture barrier intact by drinking water and using occlusive skincare products prevent undesirable skin conditions.
+Keeping the natural moisture barrier intact by drinking water and using occlusive skincare products prevents undesirable skin conditions.

-9. Stay Away From Stress
+9. Stay Away from Stress

 Although no proof suggests that stress causes acne, it has been established that stress can worsen existing acne because high-stress levels cause fluctuation in hormone levels.
 Those, in turn, can lead to more acne problems.
 Apart from that, stress, when you are pregnant, is bad for your body.
 Therefore, stay away from anything that causes you stress.

-10. Stay Up To Date With Hormonal Changes
+10. Stay Up to Date With Hormonal Changes

-As discussed above, change in hormones can change your skin type and hair type.
+As discussed above, changes in hormones can change your skin type and hair type.
 So many people who used to have straight hair, suddenly develop curls and women who have always had oily skin, notice that it has become dry.
 You should keep up with these transitions and adjust your skincare accordingly.

 Pregnancy Acne Treatments